unofficial-mirror/jiri/README.md

 jiri update
 ```

-You should now see the jiri project and dependencies in
+You should now see the jiri project in
-`$MY_ROOT/release/go/src/v.io`, and the vanadium manifest repo in
-`$MY_ROOT/manifest`.
+`$MY_ROOT/src/fuchsia.googlesource.com/jiri`.

 Running `jiri update` again will sync the local repos to the remotes, and
 rebuild the jiri tool.